eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 ^^^^^^^^

-To build the Cyclone DDS CXX, browse to the folder directory and create a "build" folder to retain all the build files.
+To build the Cyclone DDS CXX, browse to the folder directory and create a "build" folder to retain all the build files, run the command below:

 .. code-block:: bash